TommyJackson85/band-website/README.md

 The photos page will contain a vast variety of the band members and pictures of their tours.

-The gig hire page will have a contact form and will contain a list of scheduled gigs and dates of availability for fire.
-This allows user to have a clear understanding of where the band will be playing and where they will be available.
+The gig hire page will have a contact form and will contain a list of scheduled gigs and dates of availability for fhre.
+This allows user to have a clear understanding of where the band will be playing and where they will be available for gigs.

 With this in mind, I plan on using external links to Scorpions Spotify and iTunes music playist.
 This is to provide fans with secondary options of ways to listen to their music.